-- 4.38 Policy DM 8: Safeguarding Minerals Management, Transportation & Waste Management facilities sets out the only circumstances where non-minerals and waste development proposed within or in proximity to (within 250m) safeguarded minerals management, transportation or waste management facilities would be considered acceptable. - 4.39 Development proposals considered acceptable or exempt from safeguarding are specified in Policy DM 8 clauses 1 & 2: - 1. it constitutes development of the following nature: advertisement applications; reserved matters applications; minor extensions and changes of use and buildings; minor works; and non-material amendments to current planning permissions; or - 2. it constitutes development on the site that has been allocated in the adopted development plan; - 4.40 Proposals for exempt developments should be accompanied by a statement with relevant details demonstrating that they are exempt.
+- 4.35 Development proposals considered acceptable or exempt from safeguarding are specified in Policy DM 8 clauses 1 & 2: - 1. it constitutes development of the following nature: advertisement applications; reserved matters applications; minor extensions and changes of use and buildings; minor works; and non-material amendments to current planning permissions; or - 2. it constitutes development on the site that has been allocated in the adopted development plan; - 4.36 Proposals for exempt developments should be accompanied by a statement with relevant details demonstrating that they are exempt.
 The County Council will not normally be consulted on these types of developments, but advice may be sought if any queries arise regarding safeguarding and mitigation, for example where sites allocated in a Local Plan are developed.